-Full calendars stress me out, even if most of the events already happened.
-I can't fix this about myself, but I can make things a little less stressful by fading completed events.
+Full calendars stress me out, even if most of the events have already happened.
+I can't rewire how my brain views this, but I can make things a little less stressful by fading completed events.

 Quickly undo accidental changes in Google Calendar

 We've all accidentally moved or deleted an appointment.
 Don't panic: you didn't lose everything forever because Google Calendar has an undo feature.
-Just press press

 Ctrl+Z in Windows, or

-By default, events from all calendars are shown in one view, but you can change this for the day view and see events from each calendar side by side in Day View.
+By default, everyone's events are shown in one unified calendar, but you can change this for the Day view and see events from each calendar side by side.